-Lost and Found Pets
+Lost & Found Pets

-It is critical that people helping you know not to chase after or call out to the dog as this will only cause the dog to run further or into harm’s way.
+It is critical that people helping you know not to chase or call out to the dog.
+This will only cause the dog to run further or into harm’s way.
 Using tips shown in the “Calming Signals” video can help.

-If you have found a stray animal, the best thing to do is contact your local animal control officer, town office, or police department.
+If you have found a stray animal, please fill out a Found Animal Report and contact your local Animal Control Officer, town office, or police department.
 Different towns and cities contract with different organizations to care for their stray animals.
-You are also welcome to contact us at (207) 942-8902 and we would be happy to help you figure out the next step.
-Please call before bringing the animal anywhere, so we can ensure you are bringing him/her to the right place.
+You are also welcome to contact us at (207) 942-8902 and we would be happy to help you figure out next steps.

 The Bangor Humane Society contracts with several local towns as their stray holding facility.
 Please see the listing on this page to determine if your town contracts with us.
 If you have found a stray animal and are not sure which shelter your town contracts with, you may use Maine.gov’s handy listing here.
 If you observe a stray animal and need assistance, please call your town office or local police department.
 Please call us before bringing the animal anywhere so we can ensure you are bringing them to the right place.

 If your animal has been brought to BHS as a stray and you are looking to reclaim it, we would be happy to help get your animal back to you!
 If you have your lost pet, please stop by during normal business hours with your State ID or Driver’s License and proof of ownership like vet records or photos.

 The Bangor Humane Society charges a boarding fee of $15 per day.
 This fee covers the cost of food, water, and care provided to your animal while they have been with us.
 There is also an impound fee, which varies based on the town the pet was found.
 The impound fee is levied by individual towns.
 Please call us for a full explanation of any reclaim fees.